Kerry J Miller, BABCP Accredited Cognitive Behavioural Psychotherapist

 I work from premises in Bridport with parking, level access and a downstairs loo.
 I can also offer home visits in the local area if necessary (this may incur extra charges).

 Maps & Directions

 |Face to face counselling:||Yes|

-Please contact me for details, it varies and I try to be flexible.
+Currently Tuesdays, Wednesdays and Thursdays in Bridport and home visits by arrangement.
+Please contact me for further details as sometimes it varies and I do try to be flexible.

 Types of client

 |Employee Assistance Programme|